-The Center for Genomics and Systems Biology researchers participate in the Repton Foundation School STEAM week.
-They present activities to students in the foundation years and introduce them to main model organisms used in research such as fruit fly, Algae, and show them bacteria found in the Arabian Gulf.
-In addition to raising their awareness about living sustainably and protecting the planet.
-These activities are supported by the CGSB researchers; Alexandra Mystikou, Rana El Danaf, David Nelson, Stephan Kremb, and Julie Connelly.
+The Center for Genomics and Systems Biology Researchers participated in the Repton Foundation School STEAM week.
+They presented activities to students in the foundation years and introduced them to organisms used in research such as the fruit fly and Algae.
+Researchers also showed them different bacteria found in the Arabian Gulf and raised their awareness about living sustainably and protecting the planet.
+CGSB Researchers that took part in Repton Foundation School STEAM week were Alexandra Mystikou, Rana El Danaf, David Nelson, Stephan Kremb, and Julie Connelly.

-Enas Qudeimat, CGSB Associate Director, conversed with high school students at the annual 2019 Career Day at GEMS American Academy in Abu Dhabi.
-She provided an opportunity to improve students' understanding of why to pursue a career path in research and decisions to be made along the way.
+Enas Qudeimat, Associate Director of CGSB Operations, met with high school students at the annual 2019 Career Day at GEMS American Academy in Abu Dhabi.
+She provided an opportunity to improve students' understanding of pursuing a career in research and decisions to be made along the way.

 In February 2018, Hala Fahs, Senior Research Scientist, presented at the primary school Lycée Mondo Careers Development Forum: Building Students Enthusiasm for Science and Research.

 In June 2019, Rana El Danaf, Research Scientist, mentored a year ten high school student from King’s College, Dubai, as part of his work experience program.
 During their work in the CGSB, the student learned the significance of studying Drosophila as a model organism and its importance in neuroscience research.
-They were introduced to the various techniques that are used in the lab.
+This work experience introduced numerous techniques that the lab uses for experiments and to generate results.

-The CGSB hosted high school students from Glenelg and ICS (2015) and Al Nahda high school (2016).
-These A- and AS-level biology students worked in the CGSB fly room under the supervision of Justin Blau to set up a circadian behavioral experiment and analyzed the data.
-The students also toured the Experimental Research Building and were very enthused about both science and NYUAD.
+The Center for Genomics and Systems Biology hosted high school students from Glenelg and International Community School in 2015, and Al Nahda High School in 2016.
+The A- and AS-level biology students had the opportunity to work at the CGSB fly room under the supervision of Justin Blau.
+Students were able to set up a circadian behavioral experiment and analyze their data.
+They also participated in a tour of the Experimental Research Building and were very enthused about science and NYUAD.